Health and Strength

 Health and Strength is an album by Prince Far I recorded in the late 1970s but not released until 1998.

 Recording

-It was recorded for Virgin Records' Front Line label between 1978 and 1979 but the master tapes were lost en route to Virgin's offices.
+Health and Strength was recorded for Virgin Records's Front Line label between 1978 and 1979, but the master tapes were lost en route to Virgin's offices.
 In 1997, a former staff member for Hit Run records (the label run by Adrian Sherwood, with whom Prince Far I worked for several years) discovered a cassette that he had made from the master tapes, and the album was finally released by Pressure Sounds.

-The album features several tracks based on Gregory Isaacs songs - "Brother Joe", "Health Warning" (which uses Isaacs' "Sacrifice" as its basis), and "House of Jah" (which is based on "Handcuff").
-The album also features DJ Blackskin Prophet (on "When the King Comes to Earth"), and includes the Jamaican singles "Frontline Speech" and "Weatherman Tam".
-The album is unusual as it features Prince Far I singing as well as chanting, and is regarded as one of Far I's strongest albums.
+The album features several tracks based on Gregory Isaacs songs – "Brother Joe", "Health Warning" (which uses Isaacs' "Sacrifice" as its basis), and "House of Jah" (which is based on "Handcuff").
+The album also features DJ Blackskin Prophet (on "When the King Comes to Earth") and includes the Jamaican singles "Frontline Speech" and "Weatherman Tam".
+The album features Prince Far I singing and chanting.